1. What is group sales training?

-Once the gap analysis is done you can create a series of courses such as data analysis, people management and hiring, that will provide a path the sales rep can follow in order to progress within the company.
+Once the gap analysis is done you can create a series of training courses such as data analysis, people management and hiring, that will provide a path the sales rep can follow in order to progress within the company.

 Whilst the learning path will not take a graduate from new entrant to CEO, the path should demonstrate progression through a number of roles.